ASEAN-India Summit: Modi likely to pitch for effective review of free trade pact

 The 10-member ASEAN includes Brunei Darussalam, Burma, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
 India’s trade deficit with the ASEAN, which was at about $5 billion in 2010-11 when the AITIGA got implemented, shot up to $43.57 billion in 2022-23.
 India exported goods worth $44 billion in 2022-23 to the ASEAN while its imports from the bloc were at $ 87.57 billion.

 “Clearly, the ASEAN countries have been able to take advantage of the market access provided by India through duty cuts offered under the trade pact, but Indian exporters have not been equally successful.
-One reason for that are the non-tariff barriers imposed in various sectors in the ASEAN countries.
+One reason for that are the non-tariff barriers, including import quotas and stringent technical standards, imposed in various sectors by the ASEAN countries.
 These NTBs, especially in sectors such as agriculture and automobiles, need to be removed,” the source said.

+Also read: India, UK officials to start 13th round of FTA talks from Sep 4

 India’s trade with ASEAN accounted for 11.3 per cent of India’s global trade in 2022-23.
 The PM will also stress on areas of co-operation as the forthcoming ASEAN-India Summit, which will be the first summit since the elevation of India-ASEAN relations to a Comprehensive Strategic Partnership in 2022.